Free PDF maps and routes around the Stelvio and Bormio to help get you started with your planning for your next cycling experience on the Stelvio..

 - The hotels could be sold-out

 - There is much traffic and lots of people on the Stelvio: motorcyclists, drivers as well as cyclists.
+Speaking of motorcycles, expect to meet a lot of them on the Stelvio.
 It’s also a surprise to come across skiers mingling with cyclists: the glacier is open to skiers from May to November

-We provide cycling experience in a destination where you can tackle excellent climbs you’ve probably never heard of them.
+We provide cycling experience in a destination where you can tackle excellent climbs you’ve probably never heard of them (both gradient and length).
 They are mainly close to the upper part of Lake Maggiore between Italy and Switzerland.

 Top 10 toughest cycling climbs in the Swiss-Italian Lake District.